random image Contact us with your feedback and ideas

 What good is all this information, and why bother?

-Any and all information will be made available to all interested parties: neighbors, government, media, and potential developers or bidders.
+Any and all information will be made available to all interested parties: neighbors, government, media, and potential tenants.
 Consistent, accurate and fully accessible information forms the basis for sound strategies, reasonable discussions, and practical expectations all around.
-At the very least, it should help avoid big last-minute surprises for any stakeholders.
-Until now, neighbors have been largely passive observers of the Armory and its activities; we’re choosing to take a more proactive role to inform the way forward.
+At the very least, it should help avoid big last-minute surprises for any stakeholders.Prior to 2007, neighbors were largely passive observers of the Armory and its activities; from 2007 to early 2013, we took on a more proactive role to inform the way forward.
+Now that the property is privately held, we can only hope to direct serious and community-minded tenants to the property and hope that J&M will keep the people of Boise and neighbors in mind as it manages this asset.